 21.2.1 Important Cumulative Impacts Issues Associated with the S.R.
-210 Project process for determining the scope of issues to be addressed and for identifying the significant issues related to a proposed action.
+210 Project

 The S.R.
 210 Project could affect resources either directly or indirectly.
 Resources can be elements of the physical environment, species, habitats, ecosystem parameters and functions, cultural resources, recreation opportunities, the structure of human communities, traffic patterns, or other economic and social conditions.
 However, according to CEQ's cumulative impacts guidance, the cumulative impacts analysis should be narrowed to focus on important issues at a national, regional, or local level.
 The analysis should look at other actions that could have similar effects and whether a particular resource has been historically affected by cumulative actions.